The Heart of New England - Subscribe Today - It's Free!

 caution when doing this since this procedure can be very dangerous!

-moisture which causes rot in the sills and barn siding.
-Large overgrown trees
+causes rot in the sills and barn siding.
+Large overgrown trees cause abrasion to

-contractor to do repairs, begin contacting qualified barn specialists early
+to do repairs, begin contacting qualified barn specialists early before they

 If you are in northern New England, you can contact the NH Preservation